Last updated on December 16th, 2019 at 12:13 am

 - Black pepper

-Cook on stove top for another 30 seconds and put skillet in the oven for about a minute.
-Melt the butter in a saucepan, add the lemon and taste to see how lemon-y you want the sauce.
+Cook on the stovetop for another 30 seconds and put the skillet in the oven for about a minute.
+Melt the butter in a saucepan, add the lemon, and taste to see how lemony you want the sauce.
 Add garlic and half of the parsley.
-Put fish on the plate and pour sauce over the top.
+Put fish on the plate and pour the sauce over the top.
 Sprinkle more parsley over the fish.
-You can add toasted almonds for another dimension or you can add sautéed shrimp or crab-meat.
-This dish is awesome with buttered angel hair pasta and a salad.
+You can add toasted almonds for another dimension, or you can add sautéed shrimp or crab-meat.
+This dish is fantastic with buttered angel hair pasta and a salad.

 Thank you, Howard, for giving me my new life and continued hope that my culinary dreams will come true.